-On this day in 1942, Congress approves lowering the draft age to 18 and raising the upper limit to age 37.
+On November 11, 1942, Congress approves lowering the draft age to 18 and raising the upper limit to age 37.

 In September 1940, Congress, by wide margins in both houses, passed the Burke-Wadsworth Act, and the first peacetime draft was imposed in the history of the United States.
 The registration of men between the ages of 21 and 36 began exactly one month later.
 There were some 20 million eligible young men—50 percent were rejected the very first year, either for health reasons or because 20 percent of those who registered were illiterate.